 Serve on top of a deep fried chapati to convert the dish to a chicken chaat puri.
 This recipe will make just enough for two starter-sized portions.

-This is one of many great recipes in my book Indian Restaurant Curry at Home Volume 1.
+This is one of many great recipes in my books Curry Compendium and Indian Restaurant Curry at Home Volume 1.

 - 2 TBSP Oil (30ml)